 - In the spirit of school-based management, the Education Ordinance has entrusted the Incorporated Management Committees (IMCs) with the power and responsibility to manage schools.
 Our school should, therefore, collaborate closely with our sponsoring bodies to develop our school-based mechanism and procedures for handling school affairs, including complaints related to our school.
-A complainant should lodge his/her complaint directly to the school for effective handling if it concerns the daily operation and internal affairs of the school (see Appendix I for relevant examples). - Our school would handle complaints about daily operation and internal affairs in accordance with the Education Ordinance, Education Regulations, Codes of Aid, relevant circulars, guidelines and codes of practice to ensure compliance with the relevant requirements. - Upon receipt of any complaints from members of the public, the EDB will seek the complainant's consent for referring the complaint to the school concerned for investigation and direct reply to the complainant. - For complaints referred to the EDB by other organisations (such as the ۰ Chief Executive's Office, Legislative Council, Equal Opportunities Commission (the EOC), District Council, Offices of Councillors or other government departments), the EDB will seek the complainant's consent for referring the complaint to the school concerned for providing reports or response.
-After reviewing the information/reports/responses provided by the school, the EDB will conduct follow-up investigation before replying direct to the organisation concerned. - If the complaint involves any serious incident or school maladministration, even without the complainant's consent, the EDB will, without disclosing any personal information, allow the relevant school access to the content of the complaint so that the school could make improvements to its administration system.
+A complainant should lodge his/her complaint directly to the school for effective handling if it concerns the daily operation and internal affairs of the school (see Appendix I for relevant examples). - Our school would handle complaints about daily operation and internal affairs in accordance with the Education Ordinance, Education Regulations, Codes of Aid, relevant circulars, guidelines and codes of practice to ensure compliance with the relevant requirements. - Upon receipt of any complaints from members of the public, the EDB will seek the complainant's consent for referring the complaint to the school concerned for investigation and direct reply to the complainant. - For complaints referred to the EDB by other organisations (such as the ۰.
+Chief Executive's Office, Legislative Council, Equal Opportunities Commission (the EOC), District Council, Offices of Councillors or other government departments), the EDB will seek the complainant's consent for referring the complaint to the school concerned for providing response.
+After reviewing reports or the information/reports/responses provided by the school, the EDB will conduct follow-up investigation before replying direct to the organisation concerned. - If the complaint involves any serious incident or school maladministration, even without the complainant's consent, the EDB will, without disclosing any personal information, allow the relevant school access to the content of the complaint so that the school could make improvements to its administration system.

-- The EDB may conduct direct investigation of any complaints under special circumstances, e.g. suspected breaches of the Education Ordinance, Education Regulations or Codes of Aid, non-compliance with the requirements stipulated in the relevant circulars, guidelines and codes of practice, student safety being endangered, school operation being seriously impeded, maladministration of the IMCs or serious mismanagement by the school. - To ensure compliance with respective requirements, our school would at the same time refer to the relevant circulars, guidelines and codes of practice when handling complaints of different nature or complaints related to legislations other than Education Ordinance, such as: - Complaints about child abuse: EDB Circular No. 1/2016 "Handling Child Abuse and Domestic Violence cases" - Complaints about disability discrimination: EDB Circular No. 14/2001 "Commencement of the Code of Practice on Education"; and "Disability Discrimination Ordinance Code of Practice on Education" issued by the EOC - Complaints about equal opportunities: EDB Circular No. 33/2003 "The Principle of Equal opportunities" - Complaints about gender discrimination and sexual harassment: EDB Circular No. 2/2009 "Amendment to the Sex Discrimination Ordinance (Cap.
-480)" and "Questions and Answers on Preventing Sexual Harassment in Schools" issued by the EOC - Complaints about race discrimination: EDB Circular No. 25/2008 "Race Discrimination Ordinance" and booklet on "Racial Equality and School Uniform" issued by the EOC - Complaints about procurement of services and goods (service of tuck shop): EDB Circular No. 4/2013 "Procurement Procedures in Aided Schools", EDB Circular No. 10/2016 "Trading Operations in Schools", and "Corruption Prevention Best Practice: Governance and Internal Control in Schools" issued by the Independent Commission against Corruption (ICAC) - Complaints about acceptance of advantages and donations: EDB Circular No. 14/2003 "Acceptance of Advantages and Donations by Schools and their Staff"
+- The EDB may conduct direct investigation of any complaints under special circumstances, e.g. suspected breaches of the Education Ordinance, Education Regulations or Codes of Aid, non-compliance with the requirements stipulated in the relevant circulars, guidelines and codes of practice, student safety being endangered, school operation being seriously impeded, malpractices of the IMCs, serious mismanagement by the school, or when the involved student is determined by doctors/ professionals to have been affected by the incident, resulting in severe emotional problems/ psychological trauma/ suicidal. - To ensure compliance with respective requirements, our school would at the same time refer to the relevant circulars, guidelines and codes of practice when handling complaints of different nature or complaints related to legislations other than Education Ordinance, such as: - Complaints about child abuse: EDB Circular No. 1/2020 "Handling Suspected Cases of Child Malreatment and Domestic Violence" - Complaints about disability discrimination: EDB Circular No. 14/2001 "Commencement of the Code of Practice on Education"; and "Code of Practice on Education under the Disability Discrimination Ordinance Code" issued by the EOC. - Complaints about equal opportunities: EDB Circular No. 33/2003 "The Principle of Equal opportunities" - Complaints about gender discrimination and sexual harassment: EDB Circular No. 2/2009 "Amendment to the Sex Discrimination Ordinance (Cap.
+480)" and "Questions and Answers on Preventing Sexual Harassment in Schools" issued by the EOC - Complaints about race discrimination: EDB Circular No. 25/2008 "Race Discrimination Ordinance" and booklet on "Racial Equality and School Uniform" issued by the EOC - Complaints about procurement of services and goods (service of tuck shop): EDB Circular No. 4/2013 "Procurement Procedures in Aided Schools", EDB Circular No. 10/2016 "Trading Operations in Schools", and "Corruption Prevention Best Practice: Governance and Internal Control in Schools" issued by the Independent Commission against Corruption (ICAC) - Complaints about acceptance of advantages and donations: EDB Circular No. 3/2022 "Acceptance of Advantages and Donations by Schools and their Staff"